 The purpose of accessibility coaching does not include providing course-specific assistance to the struggling student.
-If these issues are pertinent to the student’s situation, appropriate referrals can be made to the UWF Tutoring and Learning Resources for tutoring services, Mathematics & Statistics Lab, The UWF Writing Lab, and to Counseling & Psychological Services for mental health counseling.
+If these issues are pertinent to the student’s situation, appropriate referrals can be made to campus resources including Tutoring and Learning Resources, Calculus Tutoring Lab, or the Writing Lab for tutoring and other academic support services.
+Additionally, if the student needs mental health services they will be referred to Counseling & Psychological Services.

 If you are interested in the Accessibility Coaching Program and would like to request a coach, please complete and submit the Student Accessibility Coach Request Form in Accommodate - Student Portal.